 Users don’t like having correct input data flagged as incorrect by poorly tested web browsers.
 If possible, please test the advanced input types carefully before you implement them.

 The properties for the touchscreen widgets are the same as for the Text widget.
 Read more above!

 A Slider allows the user to select a value by moving a handle to a particular position on the widget.
 Sliders are real-time and cause the entire spreadsheet to be continuously recalculated with each new value of the slider as you move it.

-You insert a Slider widget by clicking the Slider widget (value increases from left to right) in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Slider widget by clicking the Slider widget (value increases from left to right) in the Widgets tab in the SpreadsheetConverter task pane.

 The new Stepper widget allows you to easily input small numeric values with just a tap or click on a button.

 The worksheet is re-evaluated for each new value, making this a very useful widget when the user is trying to find an optimum value.

 The Date Picker and Time widgets make it much easier for the user to pick the right date and time.
 The widgets ensure that any date or time set in the widget is valid, and formats it correctly for the recipient of the electronic web form using the regional settings.

 The default value of a date picker widget is the current date.
 The Date will be formatted according to your computer’s regional settings.